MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 higher priority ServiceForm records over lower priority ServiceForm records.

-As discussed in {{client-behavior}}, clients MUST be able to fetch additional information that is required to use an SVCB record, if it is not included in the initial response.
+As discussed in {{client-behavior}}, clients MUST be able to fetch additional information that is required to use a SVCB record, if it is not included in the initial response.
 As a performance optimization, if some of the SVCB records in the response can be used without requiring additional DNS queries, the client MAY prefer those records, regardless of their priorities.